aiXpertLab/AI-Powered-Automatically-Customize-Cover-Letter/README.md

 ### AI-Powered Automatically Customize Cover Letter for Each Job Post
 > - AI-Powered, Customized, Cover Letters
 > - AI Assistant Job Flow Automator.
-> - Automate the customization and crafting of cover letters tailored to your resume and the unique requirements outlined in the job description extracted from a website.
+> - Automate the customization of cover letters tailored to your resume and the unique requirements outlined in the job description extracted.

 <div align="center">